TheThingsIndustries/lorawan-stack-docs/doc/content/gateways/models/_index.md

 weight: -2
 ---

-Guides with instructions for connecting popular LoRaWAN® gateways.
+This subsection contains comprehensive instructions for connecting some of the popular LoRaWAN® gateway models to {{% tts %}}.
+Select the gateway model you want to learn about from the **left menu**.